JujuAdams/Bento/docs/0.1/Customisation.md

 There's no conceivable way that I could cover every UI use case with Bento.
 As a result, Bento is built to be easily extensible.
 In order to customise Bento, all you need to do is create a new constructor and inherit from the template of your choice.
 If you'd like to make a special kind of slider, you can inherit from `BentoClassHorizontalSlider` and start customising.
 This will require some effort on your part, but it's worth it.

-If you'd like to make something totally custom then you'll want to inherit directly from `BentoClassShared` and fill in the various variables and callbacks as you see fit.
+If you'd like to make something totally custom then you'll want to inherit directly from `BentoClassShared` and fill in the various variables and events as you see fit.